DmitryZemlyuk/xiaomi-humidifier-water-sensor-arduino/README.md

 Fixes:

-- Added functionality to stop the fan and disk drive when the top of the humidifier is removed (this works when "Air Dry" mode is turned OFF; so please check this switch in the Mi Home app).
+- Added functionality to stop the fan and disk drive when the top of the humidifier is removed (this works when <b>"Air Dry"</b> mode is turned <b>OFF</b>; so please check this switch in the Mi Home app).
 - Improved performance by replacing delay(); with millis(); and other optimizations.

 This sketch uses the Capacitive Touch Library (CapacitiveSensor.h) to utilize the existing hardware.